psforero/Tetris-AI-Project/README.md

 ## Initial Setup

-This repo uses python3's virtualenvs.
+This repo uses python 3's virtualenvs.
 See the [documentation](https://docs.python.org/3/tutorial/venv.html).

 Create a virtualenv (only do this once)